 State-of-the-art catamaran, Abel Tasman Voyager, launched on Christmas Day to operate new Vista Cruise services in the National Park.

 Third national tourism award: judged best Visitor Attraction and Experience (small and medium) at 2010 NZ Tourism Industry Awards, Innovating for Success.
-This is the latest award given by the NZ Tourism Industry Association.
-Awards for tourism businesses are currently on hold.

 New-look website designed with purpose-built booking software and upgraded computer servers to introduce real-time online booking.